Boy (2010 film): Critical response

-Based on 65 reviews collected by Rotten Tomatoes, the film has an overall approval rating from critics of 87%, with an average score of 7.3/10.
+Based on 74 reviews collected by Rotten Tomatoes, the film has an overall approval rating from critics of 88%, with an average score of 7.3/10.
 Its critics consensus reads, "Boy possesses the offbeat charm associated with New Zealand film but is also fully capable of drawing the viewer in emotionally."
+On metacritic it has a score of 70% out of 19 reviews indicating “generally favourable reviews”.
 Peter Calder of The New Zealand Herald gave the film five out of five stars.
 He praised the performances of the three main actors and said "it's hard to praise too highly the pitch-perfect tone of this movie."

 The film critic Clarisse Loughrey has identified it as her favourite film, along with The Apartment.

 Box office

 On release in New Zealand, the film topped the box office receipts for the week, earning more on its opening day than any previous New Zealand film.
 The film grossed nearly $900,000 in its first seven days, beating Alice in Wonderland and homegrown pictures Whale Rider and The World's Fastest Indian.
 It also climbed above international animated-fantasy hit How to Train Your Dragon and mythical action flick Clash of the Titans.
-Boy become the highest grossing New Zealand film to date in the country, surpassing The World's Fastest Indian which had held the position for five years.
+Boy became the highest grossing New Zealand film to date in the country, surpassing The World's Fastest Indian which held the position for five years.